team-tidy/Karie-Mondo/README.md

 ### The Tech ###

-We challenged ourselves by creating this project only using vanila JavaScript/CSS/HTML.
+We challenged ourselves by creating this project only using:
+* Vanila JavaScript
+* HTML/CSS
+* QUnit for testing